Website Manager

 1. When will I know what team my child is on and who is their coach?

-If it is a younger division (T-ball, Coach Pitch) you will be contacted by your coach February.
-If your child is playing Rookies or higher, evaluations will start the beginning of February .
+If it is a younger division (T-ball, Single-A Minors) you will be contacted by your coach February.
+If your child is playing Double-A Minors or higher, evaluations will start at the end of January.
 Please look to the website for details regarding the evaluation schedule.

 2. I am having trouble with the registration link on your website?